Frequently Asked Questions

 • The term “infidel” was a pejorative (derogatory) term that was originally used by Christians to refer to Muslims and other non-Christians as a way of excluding and separating Christians from non-Christians in pre-modern history.

 • Islam’s view of those outside of the faith is that they should be treated with love and respect, affirming the Islamic principle of respect for freedom of religion and conscience.
-And according to recent polls by Pew, strong majorities of Muslims in every country support the freedom of non-Muslims to practice their religion freely.
+According to a poll by Pew, majorities of Muslims in many countries support the freedom of people of other faiths to practice their religion freely.

 • In the Qur’an, the term kafir, which is now commonly translated to mean “disbeliever,” refers to a person who not only rejects the beliefs of Islam but also takes a hostile stance toward Muslims and their religion.
 It is sometimes wrongly conflated with the term infidel.
 However, the two terms are completely different with regard to origin and meaning.